Torsion invariants of complexes of groups: Introduction

-\begin{Acknowledgements} We thank Mikolaj Fraczyk and Damien Gaboriau for reading an earlier version of this article and making valuable comments.
+A cellular action is called \emph{rigid} if the action of the stabilizer of any cell fixes it.
+Most of our theorems start with the assumption that there is a group $G$ which acts cocompactly and rigidly on a contractible complex $Z$ with strict fundamental domain $Q$.
+Note that we can always take a barycentric subdivision to ensure that the action is rigid.
+The cell stabilizers are denoted by $G^{\gs}$ and, furthermore, $\d Q$ denotes the subcomplex of $Q$ with nontrivial stabilizers.
+In these theorems, we will shorten this to ``A group $G$ acts on a contractible complex $Z$ with strict fundamental domain $(Q, \d Q)$". \begin{Acknowledgements} We thank Mikolaj Fraczyk and Damien Gaboriau for reading an earlier version of this article and making valuable comments.
+We thank Grigori Avramidi for many helpful conversations.
+We also thank the anonymous referees whose careful readings and comments have led to substantial improvements in the exposition of this paper.
 The first author would like to thank the Max Planck Institute for Mathematics for its support and excellent working conditions.
-This material is based upon work done while the second author was supported by the National Science Foundation under Award No. 1704364. \end{Acknowledgements}
+This material is based upon work done while the second author was supported by the National Science Foundation under Award No.~1704364 and under the grant DMS-2203325. \end{Acknowledgements}